-If you have a degree in early childhood studies, pre-school education or a related subject, our MA offers a great opportunity to explore aspects of young children’s lives in more depth, examining current policies and practices to build on your existing knowledge.
+If you have a degree in early childhood studies at ARU, Anglia Ruskin University, pre-school education or a related subject, our MA offers a great opportunity to explore aspects of young children’s lives in more depth, examining current policies and practices to build on your existing knowledge.
 If that’s you, why not take this opportunity to boost your skills and knowledge?
 You’ll be able to link your newly-learned theories and research with your practice from the start, boosting your contribution to your workplace and enhancing your career prospects.
 Taught by experienced tutors who are passionate about using insights from research to enhance the lives of young children and their families.
 The course focusses on early childhood education from birth until eight years old and you'll graduate with a valuable postgraduate qualification.

 Are you working with children, or do you intend to work with children in the future?
 If so, our MA will enhance your career.
 It provides a highly relevant professional development opportunity for you whether you’re an early years or pre-school teacher, a manager in a childcare setting, a family support worker or an early years consultant.
 It’s also a great starting point if you’re looking for a career in academia and is a step towards a PhD or EdD.

 There are no formal work placements for this course.
 If you’re already working in an early years environment then you can immediately put your new skills and experience into practice.
 Our course also gives you the opportunity to visit different early years settings thanks to our links with local nurseries.
 If you’re interested in gaining experience as a researcher you may be able to get involved with research projects run by our Department of Education and the Early Childhood Research Group.

 Modules & assessment